NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 - They want to add colours that reflect the company branding
 - It shouldn’t be garish, the goal is simple and sleek

+Please can you suggest next steps to the developer.

 ------------